tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/03_subset_data.rst

 .. note::
     The inner square brackets define a
-    :ref:``Python list <python:tut-morelists>`` with column names, whereas the outer brackets are used to select the data from a pandas ``DataFrame`` as seen in the previous example.
+    :ref:`Python list <python:tut-morelists>` with column names, whereas the outer brackets are used to select the data from a pandas ``DataFrame`` as seen in the previous example.

-The returned data type is a Pandas DataFrame:
+The returned data type is a pandas DataFrame:

 .. ipython:: python